hrishikesh1990/freelancer_report/docs/3-why-should-you-hire-a-freelance-developer.md

 Hiring freelancers allows the company to have a more flexible team, one which can be scaled fast and modified when the need arises.
 This equips them to easily adapt to the changing needs of the market.

 This is invaluable to smaller companies that are looking to grow fast.
-Freelance developers allow them to keep up the pace on their build, while not having to take up the additional costs of hiring permanent employees, covered in the next point.
+Freelance developers allow them to keep up the pace on their build, while not having to take up the additional costs of hiring permanent employees.
+Our next point elaborates this concept.

+### 4. Instantly increase the team’s bandwidth

+Certain times might call for an immediate need for more manpower.
+This includes situations when the team’s bandwidth has been maxed out, with opportunities being missed if there’s a long delay in getting more team members in.

+Hiring freelance developers for such situations can prove to be a great solution.
+Freelancers can start work almost immediately, resulting in fast turnarounds.
+This further allows them to act as extensions to the in-house team and ensure the pace is kept up through the high demand.

-### 4. Reduced overhead costs
+### 5. Reduced overhead costs

 There are a lot of factors that influence freelancer rates including: